-- Academic Clubs (Intellectual / Medical / Engineering)
+- Academic Clubs (Intellectual / Technological / Engineering)

 - Athletic and Game Clubs (Sports / Hobbies / General Interest)